 Have I convinced you?
 In the case of mass terrorist hostage sieges, patrol officers and SWAT teams need to immediately attack the terrorists.
 The faster the attack is initiated, the fewer casualties will result.

 I know most of my readers aren’t cops.
-I also know that even fewer police administrators/supervisors read my articles.
+I also know that even fewer police administrators/supervisors study my website.
 Blunt honesty and competence make a lot of police bosses very intimidated.
 Rather than recognizing their ignorance, they prefer to bury their collective heads in the sand to allow their oversized egos to grow.
-Most police supervisors aren’t reading content like this.
+The average police supervisor isn’t reading content like this.

 If you are one of the folks who is both a cop and who reads my articles, I appreciate your desire to learn new things.
 This next section is for you.

 So how do we differentiate a terrorist hostage siege from a “run of the mill” active shooter event or a “standard” hostage taking scenario?

 In the first few moments, proper response to a terrorist siege is identical to your response to any other active killer event.
 The first cops on the scene should make entry (even solo if backup isn’t close by) and attempt to engage the killer if they have evidence that people are being killed inside the venue.
 With hope, the cops will arrive before the terrorists have had the time to fortify their positions.

 Without immediate police (or armed citizen) intervention, as the minutes pass by cops should be alert for the following indicators that this is not a “normal” hostage taking event.